25 Political leadership

 Theories of leadership reflect the historical development of research on the topic.[9]
 Clawson’s diamond model of leadership outlines the various elements of leadership study, beginning with the self, and moving through the followers, the task, the organisation, and the strategic context (Fig. 1).[10]
 The early concepts of trait theory inform thinking about the leader (the self), where examples of effective leadership are observed, and their traits and characteristics are noted.
 The student of leadership can then attempt to emulate the traits of great leaders.
 The problem with trait theory is that there is no exhaustive list of traits, and no guarantee that a person who possesses these traits can be an effective leader.
 Focusing on the leader as an individual ignores one of the most important elements of leadership – the relationship between the leader and the followers.

 Two interesting ideas about the importance of leadership emerge from these socio-cognitive aspects.
-First, there are other parts of the policy environment – such as political institutions, political parties, laws, rules, behavioural norms, and so on – that make leadership less relevant than is assumed.[17]
-For example, whether a prime minister has any real impact on societal outcomes assumes a level of simplicity that is belied by the practice of politics and policy which typically results in ‘satisficing’ needs and wants as opposed to providing the best possible response to a policy problem.[18]
+First, there are other parts of the policy environment – such as political institutions, political parties, laws, rules, behavioural norms, and so on – that make leadership less relevant than is often assumed.[19]
+For example, whether a prime minister has any real impact on societal outcomes assumes a level of simplicity that is belied by the practice of politics and policy which typically results in ‘satisficing’ needs and wants as opposed to providing the best possible response to a policy problem.[20]
 Second, we attribute to the leader collective successes that could not possibly be the result of an individual’s actions.
-Much as political leadership in Australia has been individualised (or ‘presidentialised’[19]), Australia remains a country marked by Cabinet government with power spread across its federation.
+Much as political leadership in Australia has been individualised (or ‘presidentialised’[21]), Australia remains a country marked by Cabinet government with power spread across its federation.

 These approaches, which may be referred to as ‘leader irrelevance theory’ and ‘leader attribution theory’ respectively,[22] say much about the importance or otherwise of leadership.
 Political leadership, then, must consider a broader range of issues including the resilience and capacities of political institutions, cultural norms,[23] and the symbolic functions expected of political leaders that may or may not be directly related to political outcomes.

-An interesting addition to the socio-cognitive understanding of leadership stems from the work of James MacGregor Burns.[22]
+Importantly, one key understanding of leadership stems from the work of James MacGregor Burns.[24]
 Burns conducted biographical studies of political leaders and two key theories emerge from his work: transformational leadership and transactional leadership.

 Transformational leadership, typically stemming from revolutionary leaders, has been adopted by business scholars to understand the role of leadership in pursuing ongoing organisational renewal in the ever-changing external business environment.
 For most political leaders in Western liberal democracies, however, the heavily institutionalised nature of the political environment, predicated by regular, peaceful ‘revolutions’ at the ballot box, make transformational leadership difficult to achieve without disrupting the entire political system.[25]
 Most leaders in liberal democracies tend to practice transactional leadership, where leaders and followers exchange ‘gratifications in a political marketplace’, and opinion leadership is key.[26]